This article outlines the hotels in Washington DC, that offer guest club or executive lounges.

 5. Washington Hilton

 There is a rather basic Club Lounge at the Hilton Washington, located uphill from the Dupont Circle station.
-It is more like a cafeteria than a lounge with simple seating and buffet food.
+It is more like a cafeteria than a lounge, with simple seating and buffet food.

 The executive level has breakfast, happy hour snacks and drinks, and cookies until late.
 You need to book a room on the Executive floor to get access, which is around 35% -40% more than the standard room rate.
 The executive rooms are nothing special.

 The breakfast is a typical lounge continental breakfast with cereal, bagels, hard-boiled eggs, fruit, and dried fruit.
 Nothing special.
-Appetizers at night are decent, beef pastry puffs, brie pastry puffs, and veg, cheese, and crackers, and the bartender is generous with his drinks delivery.
+Appetizers at night are decent, beef pastry puffs, brie pastry puffs, veg, cheese, and crackers, and the bartender is generous with his drinks delivery.

 6. Four Seasons Washington

 The Four Seasons Washington is one of the top hotels in Washington.
 They say: “An icon at the entrance to the Georgetown neighborhood, our hotel welcomes you to experience America’s capital city like never before – with resort-like outdoor spaces, the best steakhouse in the city, a passionate and tenured staff, and one of the city’s top private fitness clubs and spas.
-Come experience Washington, DC’s first five-star, five-diamond luxury hotel, which has played host to the shapers of international and domestic politics and industry for more than three decades.”
+Come experience Washington, DC’s first five-star, five-diamond luxury hotel, which has been host to the shapers of international and domestic politics and industry for over three decades.”

 Four Seasons Washington has a wonderful indoor pool and spa and gym, a guarantee of luxury rooms and service, a truly glorious example of a historic hotel in Washington.
 However, it does not have a club lounge, where everything is free once you have paid for the access and are through the door.
 Although we cannot offer club lounge access at this Four Seasons hotel, we can book you in with some incredible benefits.